Passion’s Chains by Catherine Creel was a crazy book that in 1991 could only have been published by the Zebra romance lines. Or in 1977 by Avon.*

 The book begins in 1970.
 A woman finds her boyfriend, naked, in bed with another woman, who is also naked.
 Their relationship isn’t the only thing that ends that night.

-Fast forward 25 years.
-Ezekiel “Zeke” Blackstone, 47, the book’s hero, is heading to a planning meeting for his daughter Cameron’s upcoming wedding.
-He is a famous actor turned producer/director and a major player in Hollywood.
 Zeke is nervous, however, because this meeting will bring him face-to-face with Ariel Cameron, 43, the heroine of the book, Cameron’s mother, and Zeke’s ex-wife.
 (They were the couple who broke up in the first paragraph!).
 Ariel, a successful actress turned model, has been estranged from Zeke for 25 years.

 First Love, Wild Love, a Zebra Lovegram romance, begins in Texas, where Calinda Braxton, the heroine, has come from England to investigate the disappearance of her father, Elliott “Brax” Braxton.
 Her arrival in Texas is not welcoming, as the stagecoach she’s on is robbed.
 The stagecoach guard is killed, and the other passengers blame her because she fought back.
 Disconsolate and penniless, Calinda is taken in by the madam of a house of ill repute and given a room.
 What happens here sets the tone for the rest of the book.

 Calinda is given laudanum by the madam (not for nefarious purposes, but to help her sleep).
 Into the room comes the owner, Lynx Cardone, the hero of the book.
 Thinking that Calinda either was sent to his room or heard about him and decided to come on her own, Lynx has dubious consent sex with Calinda.
-She agrees to have sex with him, but she’s under the influence of the drug....
-Read more “Historical Romance Review: First Love, Wild Love by Janelle Taylor”
+She agrees to have sex with him, but she’s under the influence of the drug.
+Afterward, they argue and vow never to see each other again.

 Like big, dramatic contemporary romances set in glamorous, exciting milieus?
 With dynamic characters and lots of plot?
-Then I recommend Sometimes a Stranger.
+Then I recommend Sometimes a Stranger by Angela Alexie.